 Harrison Middleton University believes that students should be able to study the subjects that interest them.
-In applying this philosophy to all degree programs, the university has found that students tend to stay interested and become more successful in their studies because they are invested in the outcome of their personally designed program of study.
+In applying this philosophy to all degree programs, the university has found that students tend to stay interested and achieve success in their educational pursuits because they are invested in the outcome of their personally designed program of study.

-A core student-designed program consists of twenty-eight (28) credit hours in the Master of Arts program, and forty-eight (48) credit hours in the Doctor of Arts and Doctor of Education programs.
-Students design coursework in the concentrations of imaginative literature, natural science, philosophy and religion, and/or social science.
+A core program consists of twenty-eight (28) credit hours in the Master of Arts program, and forty-eight (48) credit hours in the Doctor of Arts and Doctor of Education programs.
+With the guidance of a Mentor and Instructional Team, students design coursework in the concentrations of imaginative literature, natural science, philosophy and religion, and/or social science.

-Students design their program of study as the culminating assignment in their first course, The Great Conversation: The Cornerstone Course or the How to Think about the Great Ideas: From the Great Books of Western Civilization course, with the guidance of their Mentor and Instructional Team.
+Designing a program of study is the culminating assignment in The Great Conversation: The Cornerstone Course, a required course for all students entering a degree program.
 Students at Harrison Middleton University are enrolled in and complete one course at a time.
 Each course needs to be completed within sixteen weeks.
-Courses will each consist of a series of telephone or Skype discussions and an end-of-course essay.
+All courses consist of a series of telephone or Skype discussions and an end-of-course essay.

-The university understands that learning comes from life experiences as well as academic studies, and students are encouraged to be creative in the design of their Capstone, which is the culminating experience at the university.
+The university understands that learning follows from life experiences as well as academic study, and students are encouraged to be creative in the design of their Capstone, which is the culminating experience at the university.
 The Capstone allows a student to demonstrate her or his knowledge of the authors, ideas, topics, and subtopics studied in the degree program.
-A student is encouraged to design a unique project which might include writing a novel or series of short stories, creating a form of artwork, pedagogical training, or writing a substantial essay based on fieldwork.
+Students can design a unique project which may include writing a novel or a series of short stories, creating a form of artwork or a sequence of pedagogical training, or writing a substantial essay based on fieldwork.

 "The goods of the mind are information, knowledge, understanding, and wisdom.
 We seek these goods not just in